ckuhtz/ham/doc/workflows.md

 # Ham workflows

 Different microservice flows broken down with interactions.
 Each workflow publishes a heartbeat when not performing work and after work is successfully completed.
-The heartbeat wait interval must be _greater_ than the slowest operation to prevent the heartbeat from going stale.
+The heartbeat wait dead timer must be _greater_ than the slowest operation to prevent the heartbeat from going stale.
+If the service health is bad, _Fox or Hound_ flow is inop.

 1. [Fox or Hound](#fox-or-hound)
-    Calls _Rig status request_, _Query Log reqeust_, _Log QSO request_, and _Publish Heartbeat_
+    Calls _Rig status request_, _Query Log reqeust_, _Log QSO request_, and _Service Health_

 2. [Rig status request](#rig-status-request)
     Calls _Publish Heartbeat_